Assessing hierarchies by their consistent segmentations: Introduction

-Many modern generic segmentation algorithms (e.g. \cite{maninis2017convolutional}, are hierarchical and are built as follows: First, an oversegmentation is carried out, specifying superpixels as the elements to be grouped.
-Then a hierarchical structure (usually represented by a tree) is constructed with the superpixels as its smallest elements (i.e., leaves).
+The dominant generic segmentation algorithms ({\em e.g.}, \cite{maninis2017convolutional}) are hierarchical and built as follows: first, an oversegmentation is carried out, specifying superpixels as the elements to be grouped.
+Then a hierarchical structure (usually represented by a tree) is constructed with the superpixels as its smallest elements ({\em i.e.}, leaves).
 The regions specified by the hierarchy are the building blocks from which the final segmentation is decided.
-Restricting the building blocks to the elements of the hierarchy, yields simple, effective algorithms at low computational cost.
-The first contribution of the proposed work is to study several ways, some of them new, for specifying the segmentation using some elements of the hierarchy.
+Restricting the building blocks to the elements of the hierarchy yields simple, effective algorithms at a low computational cost.
+Most segmentation methods build the segmentation from the hierarchy by choosing a cut from a limited cut set.
+Our first contribution is to generalize this choice.
+We systematically consider all possible ways for specifying a segmentation, using set operations on elements of the hierarchy.
+Most of these methods are new.

-In this paper, we are interested in the limitations imposed on the segmentation quality by using the hierarchy-based approach.
-These limitations depend on (1) the quality of the hierarchy, on (2) the number of hierarchy elements (nodes) that may be used, and on (3) the way that these elements are combined.
+We are also interested in the limitations imposed on the segmentation quality by using the hierarchy-based approach.
+These limitations depend on (1) the quality of the hierarchy, (2) the number of hierarchy elements (nodes) that may be used, and (3) the way that these elements are combined.
 We investigate all these causes in this paper.
-The quality is also influenced by the oversegmentation quality, which was studied elsewhere \cite{achanta2012slic}.
+The quality is also influenced by the oversegmentation quality, which was studied elsewhere~\cite{achanta2012slic}.

-The number of hierarchy elements is of special interest because it determines the complexity of specifying a segmentation.
-In a sense, it tells how much information about the segmentation is included in the hierarchy, and thus, it provides a measure for a quality of the hierarchy as an image descriptor.
+The number of hierarchy elements determines the complexity of specifying a segmentation.
+Lower complexity is advantageous by the minimum description length (MDL) principle, which minimizes a cost composed of the description cost and the approximation cost, and relies on statistical justifications \cite{cook1993substructure,grunwald2007minimum,rissanen1978modeling,quinlan1989inferring,veras2016optimizing}.
+Moreover, representation by a small number of elements opens possibilities for a new type of segmentation algorithms that are based on search, for example, in contrast to the greedy current algorithms.
+The number of elements needed also indicates, in a sense, how much information about the segmentation is included in the hierarchy, and thus, it provides a measure of quality for the hierarchy as an image descriptor, as well as a global measure of the associated boundary operator.